Apollo: Apollo's lyre

 The invention of the lyre is attributed either to Hermes or to Apollo himself.
 Distinctions have been made that Hermes invented lyre made of tortoise shell, whereas the lyre Apollo invented was a regular lyre.

-Myths tell that the infant Hermes stole a number of Apollo's cows and took them to a cave in the woods near Pylos, covering their tracks.
+The Homeric Hymn to Hermes tells that the infant Hermes stole a number of Apollo's cows and took them to a cave in the woods near Pylos, covering their tracks.
 In the cave, he found a tortoise and killed it, then removed the insides.
-He used one of the cow's intestines and the tortoise shell and made his lyre.
+He used seven gut strings from sheep and the tortoise shell and made his lyre.